eclipse-uprotocol/up-subscription-rust/README.md

 ## Implementation Status

-This codebase is heavily work in progress - among the next things to do and investigate:
+This codebase is approaching beta state, mirroring progress in up-spec and up-rust

 - [x] extend test coverage, especially for the backend subscription management and notification handler
 - [x] make size of command channels bounded and (probably) configurable
 - [x] handling of startup and proper shutdown for usubscription service
-- [ ] look into recent up-rust changes around Rpc and UTransport implementations, and whether we can  use something from there
+- [x] look into recent up-rust changes around Rpc and UTransport implementations, and whether we can  use something from there
 - [x] add github CI pipeline setup
 - [x] create a usubscription-cli module, a simple command-line frontend for running up-subscription
+- [x] set up a devcontainer
+- [x] feed back learnings and clarifications into up-spec usubscription documentation
+- [ ] implement any changes necessary to align with update/re-write of uSubscription specification
 - [ ] create a little demo application for interacting with up-subscription
-- [x] set up a devcontainer
-- [ ] feed back learnings and clarifications into up-spec usubscription documentation

-## Implementation questions

-- Is it expected that a uEntity can register more than one custom topic receiving update notifications?
-- Is it supposed to be possible to register remote uuris as notification topics?
-- Should remote UUris be excluded from all listeners except `subscribe` and `unsubscribe`?
-- Do we need update/change notifications when remote SubscriptionResponses come in?

 ## Getting Started